Skip to content

 • groupId: the group-ID of your project.

 • artifactId: the root artifact-ID.
 All module artifact-IDs will be prefixed by this name, separated by a hyphen (e.g. myapp-gui).
+It also becomes the default database name, user and password.

 • version: the project's version.